Brownster/HA-Satellite/README.md

 # HA-Satellite
-The aim is a home assistant satellite with voice intergration and dashboard also spotify connect and alarm clock
+The aim is a home assistant satellite with voice intergration and dashboard also spotify connect and alarm clock all with some kind of control via mqtt.

 INSTALL SCRIPT